OLGJ/Website/content/en/projects/Website/index.md

       params:
           weight: -100 # Optional weighting for a specific image in this project folder
 ---
-This website was something I created with [Hugo](https://gohugo.io/).
+I created this website with [Hugo](https://gohugo.io/).

-I wanted to broaden my expertise and this seemed was a great way to produce something usefull as well as making me more aquainted with:
+I wanted to broaden my expertise and seemingly this was a great way to produce something usefull as well as making me more aquainted with:

 - Github